liquibase/liquibase-percona/README.md

 See the properties *config_...* in `pom.xml` for connection details for the mysql docker instance.

-To run a single integration test, execute maven like this: `./mvnw verify -Prun-its -Dinvoker.test=setupScripts,addColumn*,dropColumn`
+To run a single integration test, execute maven like this: `./mvnw verify -Prun-its -Dinvoker.test=sharedScripts,addColumn*,dropColumn`

 ## Common Problems